GUI-AIMA: Aligning Intrinsic Multimodal Attention with a Context Anchor for GUI Grounding: Analysis for Visual-sink Query Token

 \section{Analysis for Visual-sink Query Token}

-In \cref{fig:token}, we compare normalized distributions of global visual-token correlation $\sum_{l=1}^{L} c_{q_i}^{\,l}$ computed from two different manners. ``Embedding'' denotes the $c_{q_i}^l$ computed from \cref{eq:similarity} based on hidden states.
-And ``Attention'' denotes visual-token correlation of $q_i$ with $c_{q_i}^l=\sum_{h\in [H]}\sum_{v_i \in \mathcal{V}}\,\mathbf{A}^{l,h}_{q_i,v_i}$ computed from multi-head attentions.
-From \cref{fig:token}, we can observe different visual-correlation patterns: while the text token with largest magnitude in ``Attention'' manner sometimes falls into semantic-irrelevant tokens, such as ``this'', ``embedding" manner shows larger magnitudes on the $\texttt{<|im\_end|>}$ token.

-The observations above verify the claim in paper that \textit{the query-visual pattern discovered in hidden states $\mathbf{H}^l$ is not necessarily statistically prevailing among each head's self-attention matrix, as only a smaller subset of attention heads are “semantic heads” that key on semantic functionality and representation similarity}, which is also supported by~\cite{elhelo2024inferring,olsson2022context,voita2019analyzing}.

-From ablation results in \cref{sec:ablation}, the global pattern indicated from visual-sink query token computed $\mathcal{Q}_s$ from hidden states achieved better performance, supports our selection that complies with the visual-query pattern from hidden states for weighting attention grounding.
+From ablation results in \cref{sec:ablation}, the global pattern indicated from the visual-sink query token computed $\mathcal{Q}_s$ from hidden states achieved better performance, supporting our selection that complies with the visual-query pattern from hidden states for weighting attention grounding.